Joined PIDF : 13 July 2016

 - Spouse: Isabel da Costa Ferreira (m.
 2001)

-East Timor or Timor-Leste, Tetum: Timór Lorosa’e, officially the Democratic Republic of Timor-Leste, is a sovereign state in Maritime Southeast Asia.
+Timor-Leste (Timór Lorosa’e in Tetum) is officially known as the Democratic Republic of Timor-Leste.
+It is a sovereign state in Maritime Southeast Asia.
 It comprises the eastern half of the island of Timor, the nearby islands of Atauro and Jaco, and Oecusse, an exclave on the northwestern side of the island, within Indonesian West Timor.
 The country’s size is about 15,410 km.

-Occupying 5,743 square miles on the eastern half of an island in the Timor Sea between Indonesia and Australia, Timor-Leste has a population of approximately 1.1 million people.
-Timor-Leste became independent on May 20, 2002, and is a democratically-governed, independent nation with an elected President and Parliament.
+Timor-Leste is a democratically-governed, independent nation with an elected President and Parliament.
 Following successful presidential and parliamentary elections and a peaceful change of government in 2012, UN and Australian-led peacekeepers departed Timor- Leste.

 Timor-Leste’s Membership in International Organizations